🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 print(df_sim.round(3))

-# Most similar document pairs
+# Most similar document pair

 print("\nMost similar document for each document:")